Tuwaiq-Data-Science-Bootcamp/Day18-Lab1-EDA2/README.md

 # Spearmans Rank-Order Correlation:
 Spearman’s correlation coefficient (named for Charles Spearman) is a technique used to find the correlation between two data samples.
-Is is available through the Scipy python library.
+It is available through the Scipy python library.

 ## Prerequisites: